dotnet/roslyn/docs/features/nullable-reference-types.md

 }
 ```

 Each type reference is accompanied by a NullableAttribute with an array of bytes, where 0 is Oblivious, 1 is NotAnnotated and 2 is Annotated.
+All value types are marked with flag 0 (oblivious).

 To optimize trivial cases the attribute can be omitted, or instead can be replaced with an attribute that takes a single byte value rather than an array.